 Keys are not an uncommon bearing in heraldry.
-In the logo of the Swiss bank UBS for example, there are three keys which stand for confidence, security, and discretion.
+In the logo of the Swiss bank UBS for example, there are three keys.

-Keys are common also in the insignia of religious houses and sees.
+Keys are common also in the insignia of religious houses.
 Most frequently, two Crossed Keys are associated with St. Peter and the keys of heaven.
 But why two keys?
-Are there two locks on the gates of heaven?
+USB might have three locks on its vaults, so are there two locks on the gates of heaven?

-Keys appear, either singularly or in pairs, in a number of church logos.
+Keys are ubiquitous in the Church in Rome because of its strong association with St. Peter.
+But keys are not exclusively Roman Catholic; they appear, either singularly or in pairs, in a number of church logos.
 For example:

 The keys represent two separate functions: One, the power to bind and to loose on earth (represented by the silver key); and two, the power to bind and to loose in heaven (the gold key).
 These are a reference to St. Matthew's Gospel: